 Women’s Golf Heads to Johnie Imes Invitational

+Arkansas State, Bradley, California Baptist, Drake, FIU, Lipscomb, Missouri, Missouri State, Northern Illinois, Oral Roberts, and South Dakota round out the other 11 participating schools out of the 14 team field.

+Fans can follow along with live stats for this week’s golf action on BirdieFire, scores will be automatically updated after every three holes completed.

-The Colonels are coming off two Fall weekends which saw the team take a second-place finish at the Redbird Invite and a top-10 placement in a large Nittany Lion Invitational field.
+The Colonels are coming off two tournaments which saw the team take a runner-up finish at the Redbird Invitational and a top-10 placement in a large Nittany Lion Invitational field.

-Senior Rylea Marcum has been in the top-3 of the EKU standings of both tournaments this Fall season, her highest placement was T2 after shooting two rounds of 72 scores in Normal, Ill.
+Marcum is coming off two-straight weeks of a top-3 placement in the EKU lineup, her highest overall finish was T2 (73-73-72, +2) in Normal, Ill. to kick off the Fall season.

-Eliza Orduna Shackleton was the highest Colonel in the Nittany Lion Invitational standings Hosted by Penn State, the Zaragoza, Spain native placed T25 with a three-round finish of 75-78-71.
+Shackleton was the top Colonel in the Nittany Lion Invitational Hosted by Penn State, the Zaragoza, Spain native placed T25 with a three-round finish of 224 (75-78-71).

-Senior Maddie Hensleya redshirt junior Alice Daagand freshman Elizabeth Tucci rounded out the other three Colonels entered into the last tournament.

 Last season the Colonels claimed 8th in the tournament, Ragga Kristinsdottir was the top overall finish with a 204 three-round score.
-Shackleton, Marcum, Hensley, and Mattie Jo Neeley completed in last year’s field as well.
+Shackleton, Marcum, Hensley, and Mattie Jo Neeley completed in last year’s Johnie Imes Invite.

-After the completion of the Johnie Imes Invite, Eastern Kentucky will take over two weeks off competition before traveling to the Lady Redwolves Classic in State University, Ark. to kick off the October slate.